-127X2 EMERGENCY MANAGEMENT: DECISION MAKING AND PROBLEM SOLVING 3 UNITS
+127 EMERGENCY SERVICES: DECISION MAKING AND PROBLEM SOLVING 3 UNITS

-This course provides individuals involved in emergency management with improved decision making skills.
+This course provides individuals involved in emergency services with improved decision making skills.
 Students learn how to identify a problem, as distinguished from its cause or symptoms: a model for problem solving and how to apply those skills.
-This course is also offered as PSYCH 127X2.